 - Which are time-consuming

-- That are executed with different set of users
+- That is executed with a different set of users

-- That get executed with various browsers and environments
+- That gets executed with various browsers and environments

 - Functions that are frequently used by many users